protein-nmr/CheZOD/README.md

 Output text files are generated with SCSs, “shiftsbmrid.txt”, and Z-scores “zscoresbmrid.txt”.
 Z-score output has the following columns: residue name, residue number (Note 8), and Z-score shift file has: residue number, residue type, atom type, assigned chemical shift, pentapeptide context, and SCS.
 A plot windwow opens with Z-score profile (change flag "-p" to "-n" to omit plot.
-In this case pulab and pyqt are not required).
+In this case pylab and pyqt are not required).